 Governor Patrick Signed this bill into law on March 24, 2014!

 This law, sponsored by Senator Karen Spilka, requires that municipalities have a disaster plan in place that incorporates planning for pets.
-This was signed by the Governor on March 24th.
-Cities and towns have one year to comply.
+Cities and towns had one year to comply.

 Why was this bill needed?

 During a disaster or emergency requiring evacuation of our state’s citizens, “failure to evacuate” becomes a critical public safety issue.
 Events of recent years, and a growing body of scientific literature, support this view and define the reasons for the resistance of citizens to voluntarily evacuate.
 Most frequently cited among these reasons, is the fact citizens will not evacuate without being assured that their animals will be safe.
 In the past, essentially no provisions were made for animals to evacuate with their owners and animal owners were directed to leave their animals behind.
 Many chose to stay behind with their animals, endangering both themselves and first responders.
 With more than half of Mass. households having pets, this can be a significant number of people.
 We have seen this happen during major hurricanes, flooding, fires, gas explosions, as well as in other large-scale disasters.
 History has demonstrated that those who do leave their animals behind most frequently suffer tragic consequences, compounding the emotional toll on already distressed disaster victims.

 What does bill do?

 - improve public safety; we keep people safe by keeping their animals safe